 University Academy participates in the National School Lunch and School Breakfast Programs and offers meals free or at reduced prices for families whose income meets eligibility guidelines.
 Applications for free or reduced priced meals are available in the Central Administration Office and on the school website.
 Meal applications are only valid for one (1) year.
-Families must submit an application each school year.
-Failure to submit the application for the 2019-2020 school year will result in the charge of the full price rate for all students that consume meals but do not have an application on file, even if the family income qualifies for reduced price or free meals and the student received reduced price or free meals the year before.
+Families must apply each school year.
+Failure to submit the application for the 2020-2021 school year will result in the charge of the full price rate for all students that consume meals but do not have an application on file, even if the family income qualifies for reduced price or free meals and the student received reduced price or free meals the year before.
+Due to the Coronavirus pandemic, it is crucial that every family complete an application whether you feel your family qualifies or not.
 The school will notify families, in writing, if they qualify to receive free or reduced priced meals.
 Families will owe University Academy for any charges incurring prior to notification of free or reduced status.
+Bus-riding privileges may be suspended pending payment of any outstanding account balances, i.e., meal accounts, field trips, ASP, etc.